WinserEX/Weight-Calculator/README.md

 # Weight-Calculator

-This will be a measurement conversion app built with vanilla JavaScript that will allow users to easily convert different types of units, including length, weight, temperature, and volume.
+This measurement conversion app was built with vanilla JavaScript and it will allow users to easily convert different types of units, including length, weight, temperature, and volume.
 It's a simple and intuitive tool that can come in handy for anyone who needs to convert units regularly.

 Future Features: